Heritage Foundation bewildered by Biden claim about Trump tax cuts

 The conservative Heritage Foundation reacted with bewilderment on Wednesday after Joe Biden claimed that the think tank had condemned the 2017 Trump-GOP tax cuts, saying the former vice president's claim had no basis in reality.

-After Biden walked back his comment and instead said the Heritage Foundation has generally sounded the alarm about the national debt, the think tank again called out Biden for falsely implying that its analysts had said repealing the tax cuts would solve the debt crisis.
+Then, after Biden walked back his comment and instead said the Heritage Foundation has generally sounded the alarm about the national debt, the think tank again called out Biden for falsely implying that it advocated repealing the tax cuts to solve the debt crisis.

 The back-and-forth episode, a sort of "Biden claim whack-a-mole," came as verbal gaffes have continued to rock the candidate's campaign, prompting a top aide to call the blunders "a part of his charm."

-Speaking at a town hall in Spartanburg, S.C., on Wednesday, Biden remarked, "Even the Heritage Foundation has pointed out that his tax cut did not work."
+Speaking at a town hall in Spartanburg, S.C., on Wednesday, Biden remarked, "Even the Heritage Foundation has pointed out that his [Trump's] tax cut did not work."

-Adam Michel, a senior policy analyst at the Heritage Foundation and an informal adviser to the White House on the tax law, told Fox News that Biden's comments were perplexing.
+Adam Michel, a senior policy analyst at the Heritage Foundation and an informal adviser to the White House on the tax law, told Fox News that Biden's comments left him "dumbfounded."

 “I have no idea what he’s referring to," Michel said.
 “It’s clear that the tax cuts have worked and have benefited Americans across the county ... and will continue to benefit them over time.”